devsoc-unsw/structs.sh/README.md

 -   git
 -   Node.js (v18 or later)
     -   [nvm](https://github.com/nvm-sh/nvm) is recommended to easily manage and install versions of node
--   yarn, an alternative package manager to npm (Can be installed with `npm install --global yarn`)
+-   yarn, an alternative package manager to npm (Can be installed with `sudo npm install --global yarn`)
 -   (_Optional_) Docker and Docker-compose

 ### Setup